d3/d3/tutorial/bar-1.markdown

 This tutorial covered many of the core concepts in D3, including selections, dynamic properties, and scales.
 However, this only scratches the surface!
-Explore the examples gallery to learn more advanced techniques with D3.
+Continue reading [part 2](bar-2.html) to learn about transitions in dynamic visualizations.
+Or, explore the [examples gallery](../ex/) to see more advanced techniques with D3.